BenTaylorPublic/screeps/README.md

     Gaining power levels
         Use observers to check rooms

-New Role - Stocker
+New Role - Stocker (for performance)
-    Always have 1 (maybe have more? idk, just 1 single for now) Just move and carry body
+    Just used to stock extensions, spawns, and towers Always have 1 (maybe have more? idk, just 1 single for now) Just move and carry body
-    Just used to stock extensions, spawns, and towers Remove stocking logic from Laborers
+    Remove stocking logic from Laborers
         (currently expensive I think)
         Would mean Laborers JUST upgrade